 Briana & Chamere

-- 20 oz Kiolbassa Smoked Meats Hickory Smoked Bacon, crumbled and divided (reserve some of the fat rendered from cooking)
+- 20 ounces Kiolbassa Smoked Meats Hickory Smoked Bacon, crumbled and divided (reserve some of the fat rendered from cooking)

-- 8 tbsp unsalted butter, browned and cooled
+- 8 tablespoons unsalted butter, browned and cooled

 - 1.5 cups almond flour

 - 1/3 cup sugar replacement of choice (optional and to taste)